 How We Can Work Together

-In-person: My quiet, private practice in Shirley, Southampton
+• In person: private practice in Shirley, Southampton

-Online: Secure, confidential video sessions (UK-wide)
+• Online: secure, confidential sessions UK-wide

 About The Farley